CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ORP.5 Compliance Management (Request Management) .md

 ** Protection of PDF documents **

 PDF documents can be provided with access restrictions during creation.
 So z.
-For example, the opening, printing or copying of PDF files can be restricted.
+For example, the opening, printing, or copying of PDF files can be restricted.

 * Often, individual passages in a document are to be rendered unrecognizable before publication.
 A popular, but extremely error-prone method is to "blacken" text passages electronically.
 However, the overpainted information is in many cases easily readable.
 Therefore, this is absolutely necessary.
 * By using cryptographic methods, PDF documents can be signed or encrypted so that only certain users can use them.
 * PDF security policies can be created.
-Any user can create these for themselves or use security policies specified by the institution, which requires an Adobe Policy Server.
+Any user can create these for themselves or use security policies prescribed by the institution, which requires an Adobe Policy Server.
 * File ProtectionWith Adobe Acrobat, the most popular application for creating and editing PDF files, you can assign two types of passwords.
 Some are needed to open the document, the others are needed to change the security attributes.
 When assigning a password, it first asks which program versions the protection function should be compatible with.
-Up to the version "Adobe 5.0 and higher", only a 40-bit encryption with RC4 is possible, from "Adobe 5.0 and higher" is a 128-bit encryption with RC4 and from "Adobe 7.0 and higher" is a 128- Bit encryption provided with AES.
-Care should be taken to encrypt at least 128 bits, otherwise the document protection can easily be undone.
+Up to the version "Adobe 5.0 and higher", only a 40-bit encryption with RC4 is possible, from "Adobe 5.0 and higher" is a 128-bit encryption with RC4 and from "Adobe 7.0 and higher" is a 128- Bit encryption with AES provided.
+Care should be taken to encrypt at least 128 bits, otherwise the document protection can simply be undone.
 The following security features can be limited, among others:

 + Open the document